FreePYQ logoFreePYQ

 Explanation:

 Let Anand's cost price (CP) be x.
 His total cost is x + 169 (including repair).
 He sold it at a 25% profit, so selling price (SP1) = 1.25(x + 169).
 Bharath then sold it at a 44% loss, so SP2 = 0.56 * SP1 = 4480.
 Solving 0.56 * 1.25(x + 169) = 4480 gives x + 169 = 4480 / (0.56*1.25) = 4480 / 0.7 = 6400.
-Thus, x = 6400 - 169 = 6231.
+So, x = 6400 - 169 = 6231.
 Option B is correct.
 Common mistakes might involve miscalculating the loss percentage or misapplying the profit sequence.

 Question 3